bdanziger3/1DActiveMatterSim/notes/meeting_notes.md

 - What is the measure of uncertainty?
 Vicsek mentions that the `"uncertainty is within the width of the data points"` but what does that mean with particle simulation and average velocity?
 Is he saying the uncertainty over many runs?

+# Week of 17 Aug

+### Questions:

+- Error bars: should I use standard error or 95% confidence (1.96 * \sigma)

+- Capitalisation of words like 'figure', 'equation', 'section', or 'chapter' when referring to other parts of my dissertation